-Dr. B. R. Ambedkar Central Library offers a range of services, including:
+The Dr. B. R. Ambedkar Central Library offers a range of services, including:

-Information Desk: The dedicated Information Desk addresses queries about the library, its collections, and services.
+Information Desk: The dedicated Information Desk is to assist userswith their inquiries about the library, its collections, and services.

-Information Browsing Unit: A separate reading room for faculty members, equipped with computers featuring scanning facilities has been designed to cater to the specific needs of faculty members.
+Information Browsing Unit: There is a separate reading room for faculty members, equipped with computers featuring scanning facilities.
+This space is designed to cater to the academic and research needs of faculty members.